 Dordt is committed to a communal hiring process for faculty members.
 For each position opening, the related department, area leader, Academic Senate members, academic affairs personnel, and the president have an opportunity to interview the final candidates.
 The candidate recommended for an initial term contract then interviews with members of the Board of Trustees.
 This intensive process helps to ensure the best mutual fit for each position and allows candidates to better understand the college community.

 Teaching Load and Instructional Support

 Dordt has an extensive instructional support program.
-New faculty meet informally with a faculty mentor for their first year to discuss teaching strategies, campus issues, adjustments to the community, or other issues the new faculty member may have.
+New faculty meet informally with a faculty mentor for their first several years to discuss teaching strategies, campus issues, adjustments to the community, or other issues the new faculty member may have.
 New faculty also participate in formal orientation sessions throughout their first year in order to learn more about Dordt's history, Reformational perspective, and approaches to teaching and learning.

 Most of our classrooms enable faculty to use technology in support of their teaching.
 All faculty are provided with laptop computers and nearly all campus buildings have wireless network access.

 Faculty are expected to continue engaging in their field of study in scholarly ways.
 This includes traditional research/writing as well as conference presentations, book reviews, essays on Reformational perspectives in one's discipline, creative works, etc.

 Full-time contracts are for 12 months, enabling faculty members to pursue scholarship as well as develop their courses during the summer.
 Our campus library offers a large number of full-text and other academic databases, a reputable film collection, and other resources to support faculty scholarship.
 A professional development/conference fund is set aside annually for each full-time faculty member; additional funds are available to support papers presented at professional conferences.